 What is the procedure?

 Titanium or titanium alloy anchors are placed in your jaw bone to support crowns or bridges.
 It then takes about 12 weeks for the jawbone to heal around the implanted post.
 An abutment, which is a small connector post is then attached to hold the new tooth.
-Once your dentist completes the implant your dentist will make a crown, which is a replacement tooth, to fill the gap in your smile.
+Once Dr. Aylmer completes the implant he will make a crown, which is a replacement tooth, to fill the gap in your smile.

-Patients who could more conveniently visit a Plantation Dentist or a Fort Lauderdale Dentist often travel the extra distance to see Aylmer because of his experience and dedication to restorative care.
+Patients who could more conveniently visit a Plantation Dentist or a Fort Lauderdale Dentist often travel the extra distance to see Dr. Pyle or Dr. Aylmer because of their experience and dedication to restorative care.
 If you’re looking for a Weston Dentist that offers implants as well as family and restorative dentistry than make an appointment with us today.